Products featured on Pianodao are selected for review by Andrew Eales.

 This new book follows a similar look and feel to the five levels of Mastering the Piano, which launched the Lang Lang Piano Academy series a few years back.
 Daily Technical Exercises is a companion volume to those books.

-A notable difference (and a very welcome one) is that the book binding uses staples, so that it lies flat on the music stand; I found it a problem with the previous books that even with a firm hand they resisted practical daily use.
+A notable and very welcome difference is that the book binding uses staples, so lies flat on the music stand; I found it a problem with the previous books that even with a firm hand they resisted practical daily use.

 Inside, the book is black-and-white, printed on white paper.
 It has a well-judged layout, spacing, and the typical clarity of design which is a regular hallmark of this publisher.